huixiang-liu/dotfiles/README.md

 - Creates backups of existing dotfiles in `~/.dotfiles_backup_YYYYMMDD_HHMMSS`
 - Creates symbolic links from your home directory to the dotfiles in this repository
-- Configures git to use the global gitignore file
 - Installs Claude Code CLI tool
 - Installs zsh (if not present) and sets it as the default shell